Neighbor sought in brutal murder of young Pennsylvania couple found dead of an overdose, police say

 BODYCAM FOOTAGE FROM VEGAS MASSACRE RELEASED

 Authorities in Bucks County said Mooney allegedly stole the couple’s SUV, which was recovered in Northeast Philadelphia.
-Police said it doesn’t appear he had any prior relationship with the Roys.
+Police said it didn't appear he had any prior relationship with the Roys.

 Police said during a news conference late Wednesday that the Roys were both stabbed multiple times and also shot.
-They believe Mooney commited the crime but continue to investigate the crime scene.
+They said they believed Mooney commited the crime but have continued to investigate the crime scene.

-Northampton Police Chief Michael Clark told Fox 29 that there was no sign of forced entry.
+Northampton Police Chief Michael Clark told Fox 29 there was no sign of forced entry.

 “They seemed to be a nice young couple that just happened to be unfortunate victims in this case,” Clark said.

-The couple moved into the home in 2016, the same year they were married.
+The husband and wife moved into the home in 2016, the same year they married.

 The Associated Press contributed to this report.